caotic123/Grr-Programming-Language/README.md

 ```

 Begining X this generates a string X <- DX so...
 (DDX)...(DDDX)....., until don't generate the rule (DDDDDDDDDX) and halts.
-A recurse added in Grr Language that don't belong the gramatic of chomsky it's a parameterization of rules it's means that rules can be ignore and extract substring and treat this.
+A recurse added in Grr Language that don't belong the gramatic of chomsky it's a parameterization of rules it's means that rules can be ignore, extract and treat substrings.

 ```
 P <- D(return this)